 There are other features such as free email vocabulary tutorials that are delivered to you every day.

 It also has certain premium services that you can pay for, including personal tutors, line-by-line audio reading of texts and learning programs tailored for you.

 FluentU is one of the most popular mobile apps for English learning.
 It uses real-world videos to provide an immersive experience to learners.

 With the app, you can find movie trailers, news reports, music videos and talk shows to help you improve your English listening and speaking skills.
-It also gives you interactive captions with definitions that help explain the content of a video.
-This allows you to understand the meaning of a word and see how it is used in real life.

 There are videos available for all types of English, so you can hear different accents and vocabulary.
 You can also find videos that are perfect for your level of English and videos on specific topics like business, culture, entertainment and more.